How much general medical knowledge do you have?

 Many would likely say they would not know what to do if circumstances became extreme.
 But, some do have medical training to assist someone when they have a medical emergency.

-If you’d like to become knowledgeable to help those with medical emergencies, start on the web.
+If you’d like to become knowledgeable to help those with medical emergencies, start on the web with programs like the scarborough’s best first aid program.

-In what might be a surprise to you, there is plenty of information online to direct you the way you need to go.
+In what might be a surprise to you, there is plenty of useful site and information online to direct you the way you need to go.

 Getting CPR Certification is Easier than You May Think